isovera/foia.gov-enhancements/docs/annual-report-data-app.md

  * `agencyFinderDataProgress`: The amount of progress made in populating the agencyComponent store.
  * `selectedAgency` : An array of agencies or components that have been selected in the report form.
  * `isDisabled`: A boolean indicating that the field is disabled.
+ * `agencyComponentDisplayError`: A boolean indicating that a validation error message should be displayed.
+ * `fieldsDisplayed`: The number of Agency or Component Name fields displayed, used to determine if a remove button should be displayed.

  Example Use:
  ```
 import ReportAgencyComponentFilter from '../components/report_agency_component_filter';
 ...
 <ReportAgencyComponentFilter
+  key={index} // eslint-disable-line react/no-array-index-key
   agencies={agencies}
   agencyComponents={agencyComponents}
   agencyFinderDataComplete={agencyFinderDataComplete}
   agencyFinderDataProgress={agencyFinderDataProgress}
   selectedAgency={selected}
+  agencyComponentDisplayError={agencyComponentDisplayError}
+  fieldsDisplayed={fieldsDisplayed}
+  isDisabled={this.props.allAgenciesSelected}
 />
 ```

+Used in:
+ * FoiaReportFormSectionOne

 #### Agency Component Typeahead